SageOx

 SageOx + OpenClaw

 OpenClaw orchestrates automated AI coding sessions — spawning agents that work on issues, PRs, and maintenance tasks without human intervention.
-SageOx gives those agents the same team context a human coworker would have, then distills what they learn back into your team's knowledge base.
+SageOx gives those agents the same team context a human coworker would have, and their discoveries flow back into your team's knowledge base.

 What you need